30 January 2027 the next Feel the Burn"

-From the Craigieburn Basin Recovery Trust "A huge thank you to every competitor, volunteer, and supporter who made the first Feel the Burn Trail Run happen.
-Your energy and enthusiasm made it unforgettable.
+"A huge thank you to every competitor, volunteer, and supporter who made the first Feel the Burn Trail Run such an unforgettable success.
+Your energy, enthusiasm, and spirit on the day exceeded every expectation we had.

 The Full Burn